 SkuVault also lets you dictate alternative SKUs for kit components and automate every step of the kitting process.
 You can juggle your kits while always keeping individual SKUs accurate.

-A survey of eCommerce companies and service providers shows the two biggest areas of tech investment in 2020 are expected to cloud logistics and warehouse automation.
-Close behind is predictive analysis and business intelligence to make better business decisions.
+A survey of eCommerce companies and service providers shows the two biggest areas of tech investment in 2023 are expected to be cloud logistics and warehouse automation.
+Close behind is the predictive analysis and business intelligence to make better business decisions.
 The right inventory management software, such as SkuVault, can encompass all of these things and more.

 It all comes down to real-time visibility and scalability.
 You need an inventory management software that will offer data and inventory levels at a glance, an easy way to keep your inventory accurate across every sales channel, and one that can give you up-to-the-minute updates.